StevanFreeborn/OnspringAzureADSyncer/planning/overview.md

   - By default synchronize the group name.
 - Require the application to be configure with an Onspring API Key with proper permissions
 - Require the application to be configured with an Azure Active Directory Application client id and client secret and possibly a tenant id.
+- Will provide a log output of the synchronization process.

 ## Interface